A woman speaks on stage to an audience in a darkened Parkway Theater

 Mapping Prejudice Community Mapping Session

 Help us make, and map, history.
-We’re featuring deeds from Washington, D.C., Washtenaw County, Michigan, Milwaukee County, Wisconsin, and Anoka, Olmsted and Washington Counties in Minnesota.
+We’re featuring deeds from Washington, D.C., Forsyth County, North Carolina, and Contra Costa, California.
 Our team will walk you through the process step-by-step so that you can join the more than 10,000 community mapmakers contributing to this project.

 Register for event